 To maintain a beautiful space for all to enjoy, food and drink are not allowed in the information center.
 Food and beverage items that are contained well enough to be secured in the student’s personal bag or backpack may remain with the student.
 Items that cannot be stored in the student’s bag may be left at the circulation desk.

 Students may check out up to five books at once for a three-week period.
 Checkouts may be renewed as needed.
 Reference books may be checked out at the end of the school day for overnight use and must be returned before the start of the next school day; magazines may also be checked out overnight.

-Fines will be charged for overdue items (10¢ per day for books, $1 per day for WEB passes, $5 per hour for iPads).
+Fines will be charged for overdue items (10¢ per day for books, $1 per day for WEB passes).
 Students are responsible for lost or damaged materials.
 In lieu of cash, students may clear fines by donating canned or nonperishable food items (1 item = $1).
 All items will be donated to a local food pantry.

 Emalea Gilvin – [email protected]